Terry-Migwi/E-Commerce-Retail-Analysis/README.md

 # Authors and Acknowledgements

-I was able to work with my team and the members were:
+This is a group project with the following members:

 Brian Chege-colab and data report